Marrchitecture

 Similar to the BRUTALIST badge are Johnny's new PLAYLAND and BREAKOUT badges, worn in support of his Playland album.
 See how they aesthetically align, all sharing a rectangular shape, large stand out letters and a shiny enamel finish.

-Word Starts Attack is the final track on Johnny's first solo album, The Messenger.
+is the final track on Johnny's first solo album, The Messenger.
 This badge is one of several designs in the Generate! badge set in the official online Johnny Marr merchandise store.

 The English art punk group Wire is one of Johnny's favourite bands.
 This particular badge is based on the sleeve art for their 1978 I Am The Fly single.

-How to Draw a Bunny is the title of a British documentary film about the life and work of artist Ray Johnson.
+is the title of a British documentary film about the life and work of artist Ray Johnson.
 Interviews with several artists, including Chuck Close and James Rosenquist, give a powerful insight into his work and the mystery of his death.

 The Tibetan Flag, worn in support of a free Tibet.
 Johnny has often spoken of his admiration for His Holiness the Dalai Lama XIV.